top of page

 Email: david@langfittpllc.com

-Mr. Langfitt currently spends most of his time focusing on large-scale catastrophic personal injury litigation involving both the National Football League and NCAA as defendants.
-He served on the Court-appointed Plaintiffs’ Executive Committee in the NFL Concussion Litigation and Settlement, which has become increasingly troublesome for players based on the resistance of the NFL to pay claims.
-He is among the leaders for all ongoing claims.
-He has personally represented more than a thousand former players against the NFL for latent brain disease and, while at his former law firm, received more awards for players than any other lawyer in the Settlement.
-He continues to represent hundreds of players against the NFL for the purpose of holding the NFL accountable to the players.
+Mr. Langfitt has personally represented 500-1000 former players against the NFL for latent brain disease and has received more awards for players than any other lawyer in the Settlement.
+He continues to represent players on a daily basis against the NFL for the purpose of holding the NFL accountable to players.

 For many years, Mr. Langfitt served as nationwide patent litigation counsel to Q. I. Press Controls, an international technology company based in Holland.
 He represented Q. I. in multiple cases in courts throughout the United States that involved patent infringement and disputes that arose out of re-examinations within the U.S. Patent and Trademark office.
 Representative opinions can be found at Quad/Tech v.
 QI Press Controls, et al., 701 F. Supp.
 2d 644 (E.D.
 Pa.
 2010), aff’d, 2011 U.S. App.
 LEXIS 5729 (Fed.
 Cir.
 2011) and QI Press Controls v.
 Lee, 752 F.3d 1371 (Fed.
 Cir.
 2014).

 Mr. Langfitt has extensive experience litigating in bankruptcy courts and has represented creditors' committees (primarily members of the plaintiffs' asbestos litigation bar) in bankruptcies that were designed by corporations to repackage the corporate assets and liabilities of major entities to evade payment of claims, particularly asbestos claims.
 Some of those cases are In Re: Bondex (U.S. District Court, District of Delaware), In Re: Combustion Engineering (U.S. District Court, District of Delaware), and In Re: Nutraquest (U.S. District Court, District of New Jersey).
-He also served as lead litigation counsel to Celotex Corporation in multiple wrongful death and personal injury cases brought in multiple states, including personal injury cases resulting from a 2003 fire at The Station nightclub in West Warwick, Rhode Island.
+He also served as lead litigation counsel to Celotex Corporation in wrongful death and personal injury cases brought in multiple states, including personal injury cases resulting from a 2003 fire at The Station nightclub in West Warwick, Rhode Island.
 He has negotiated settlements with USEPA regarding environmental regulations, control equipment, and clean air act issues.

-While an associate at Montgomery McCracken, Mr. Langfitt was Habeas Corpus counsel to former death row inmate Clifford Smith and succeeded in overturning the petitioner’s conviction for first degree murder in Smith v.
+While an associate at Montgomery, McCracken, Mr. Langfitt was habeas corpus counsel to former death row inmate Clifford Smith and succeeded in overturning the petitioner’s conviction for first degree murder in Smith v.
 Horn, 120 F.3d 400 (3d Cir.
 1997).

 bottom of page